allenweiss/wundergroundPWS_info/README.md

 # wundergroundPWS_info

-If you connect a weather station to Wunderground, this is a very simple way to see your data over time in a user-friendly way, plus get a forecast.
+If you connect a weather station to Wunderground, this is a very simple way to see your data over time in a user-friendly way, search a date plus get a forecast.

 This script uses the wunderground apis to get historical and current wunderground data for your station and presents the results.
 It also gives you forecasts for your specific area.